 A cross-sectional study of the general U.S. population found that dioxin-like PCBs were associated with antinuclear antibodies, a type of autoantibody associated with numerous autoimmune diseases (Gallagher et al. 2013).
 I do not think these antibodies are associated with type 1 diabetes, however.

 It is possible that diabetes causes people to have higher levels of POPs, not vice versa.
-Yet Lee et al. (2006) point out a number of reasons why they think it is more likely that the POPs lead to diabetes instead of the other way around.
-For example, the idea that dioxin could cause diabetes is consistent with the known biology of these pollutants (see the dioxin page for more information on dioxin and diabetes).
+Yet Lee et al. (2006) point out a number of reasons why it is more likely that the POPs lead to diabetes instead of the other way around.
+For example, the idea that dioxin could cause diabetes is consistent with the known biology of these pollutants.
 As for the idea that diabetes changes the way the body processes POPs, one study has found that people with diabetes eliminate dioxin at the same rate as people without diabetes (see Michalek et al. 2003), implying that diabetes does not affect POP levels.
 In addition, since this papers were written, numerous longitudinal studies that followed people over time have confirmed that earlier exposure to POPs is associated with later development of diabetes.

 While the levels of some other environmental contaminants has risen over the past few decades (e.g., see the historical trends page), the levels of POPs in the environment fell after most developed countries restricted their use in the 1970s-1980s (Tanabe 2002).
 To explain how the rates of diabetes could be rising while levels of POPs fell, Lee et al. 2007b propose a number of explanations:

-Here's a new idea: perhaps contaminants can affect the blood glucose control or contribute to complications in those of us with diabetes.
+Researchers are just beginning to study whether contaminants can affect the blood glucose control or contribute to complications in those of us with diabetes.
 One study found that a variety of POPs were associated with higher hemoglobin A1c (HA1c) levels, a measure of long-term glucose control, as well as a higher risk of peripheral neuropathy (nerve damage).
 Of the various POPs, organochlorine pesticides were the most strongly and most consistently associated with higher HA1c and neuropathy.
 If these findings are confirmed in other studies, the authors state, "new therapeutic approaches such as avoiding POPs or an increased excretion of POPs from the body can be developed for the management of type 2 diabetes" (Lee et al. 2008).
 Veterans exposed to dioxin via Agent Orange also have higher rates of neuropathy than those who were less exposed (Michalek et al. 2001).